AAT Level 3 apprenticeship Assistant Accountant standard v1.1

 - Start the apprentice off with the Level 2 Certificate in Bookkeeping.
 This will provide the fundamental bookkeeping and double-entry bookkeeping skills needed.
 Once completed, move them on to the Level 3 Diploma in Accounting.

 - The units from the Level 3 diploma can be used towards the on-programme learning and help to monitor the apprentice's progress whilst preparing them for the End Point Assessment (EPA).

 18-month or 24-month delivery

 - Start with the Level 1 Award in Bookkeeping, progressing to the Level 2 Certificate in Bookkeeping.
 These two qualifications will provide a solid foundation for the apprentice to then move on to the Level 3 Diploma in Accounting.

 End Point Assessment (EPA)

 The End Point Assessment for this apprenticeship will consist of two parts.

 - A synoptic end-test giving the apprentice the opportunity to tackle a series of business-related tasks through a simulation.
-This will be assessed through the existing AAT synoptic assessment that maps to the current AQ2016 Advanced Accounting Qualification (Level 3).
+This will be assessed through the existing AAT synoptic assessment that maps to the current Level 3 Diploma in Accounting.